ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - DOM - Introduction and Selectors.md

 ## Practice: selecting elements from the DOM

 <!--
-@LT:
-- before doing the exercise, make a quick demo on how to change the style
+@LT: before doing the exercise, make a quick demo on how to change the style (e.g., elm.style.background = "orange") -->
-- ex. elm.style.background = "orange"
--->

 Instructions: https://stackblitz.com/edit/web-platform-ydtmzw?file=script.js